Kent Fortress Royal Engineers: Expansion

 In September 1940, the KFRE was organised into 582 and 583 Army Field Companies and joined by 584 (from the Suffolk Fortress RE) and 297 Field Park Company (a London RE unit) to form Kent Corps Troops Royal Engineers (CTRE).
 After helping the construction of coastal defences against the anticipated German invasion, and clearing up and making safe bomb damage in London, the new unit was moved to a camp near Portadown, Northern Ireland as III (Kent) CTRE.
 The time was spent on training exercises and assisting in Belfast after the city had been bombed.
 Opportunities were taken – out of uniform – to spend weekend leave in Dublin, in neutral Ireland, and sample peacetime life.

 Spitsbergen

 The Norwegian northern islands of Spitsbergen were inhabited by Russian and Norwegian miners who exploited the rich coal seams there.
 A party of four officers and 30 other ranks from III CTRE was sent as part of Operation Gauntlet to destroy the coal mines and stockpiles and deny their use to the Germans.

 Gibraltar

 A party of nine left for Gibraltar under the command of Major Paul Baker, with three subalterns, Lieutenants Meyler, Terry, and Wells and five NCOs.
-Their mission was to advise and train the garrison of Gibraltar in the techniques of destroying bulk fuel installations.
+Their mission was to advise and train the Gibraltar garrison in the techniques of destroying bulk fuel installations.
 The officers and NCOs spent four months at Gibraltar training local sappers in the destruction of oil storage.
 This was a preparation for any German threat to capture "the Rock".